vanhue/bitpay-website/src/integrations/xcart.md

 4. Click the **"Payment Methods"** tab, check the box next to "BitPay", and select **"Apply Changes".**

-5. [Create an API Key](https://bitpay.com/dashboard/login/eyJ0b1N0YXRlTmFtZSI6Im1lbnUuZGFzaGJvYXJkIiwidG9QYXJhbXMiOnsicGFnZSI6ImFwaS10b2tlbnMifX0=) in your BitPay merchant dashboard.
+5. Create a Legacy API Key in your BitPay merchant dashboard.

 6. Select **"Configure"** in your admin dashboard.

-7. Copy and paste the API Key into the required field to pair your accounts.
+7. Copy and paste the Legacy API Key into the required field to pair your accounts.

 8. Select a preferred transaction speed setting.